 Our partnership with Yale University Press and our association with the Yale Series of Younger Poets prize is a natural one given our Connecticut location and the fact that James Merrill served as judge for seven terms during the 1980s.
-Two winners from that era, Daniel Hall and Brigit Kelly, went on to become Merrill House Fellows.
+Two winners from that era, Daniel Hall and Brigit Pegeen Kelly, went on to become Merrill House Fellows.
 Earlier winners of the prize include such talents as Adrienne Rich, John Ashbery, and Robert Hass.

 Intended as a resource for scholars, students, writers, and teachers, the James Merrill Digital Archive currently provides digital access to a small cross-section from the James Merrill Papers housed in Special Collections at Washington University in St. Louis.